| This document describes tags used to design and implement interactive

 but frames are not required to use it.

-- Will load the document pointed to by HREF into
+TARGET="target window name"Will load the document pointed to by HREF into

-the window specified by "target window name"
+the window specified by "target window name" The following are the predefined target names:

-- Will cause the link to be loaded into a new blank window.
+_blankWill cause the link to be loaded into a new blank window.

-- Will cause the link to be loaded into the same window the
+_selfWill cause the link to be loaded into the same window the

-- Will cause the link to be loaded into the parent of this
+link was in. _parentWill cause the link to be loaded into the parent of this

-- Will cause the link to be loaded into the full body of this
+document. _topWill cause the link to be loaded into the full body of this

 window.

-Anchors with a SHAPE attribute may appear inside
+Anchors with a SHAPEattribute may appear inside

-FIG tags.
+FIGtags.
 These anchors are described with the FIG

 tag.